TRUMPF-IoT/cdeDocs/docs/thebook/cdeSampleSolution.md

 + CMyNetwork: A ping round-trip meter (Digital Twin)
 + CDMyComputer: a health monitor for your hosting PC (Digital Twin)
-+ CDMyVThings: A variety of
++ CDMyVThings: A variety of virtual things, algorithm and helpers (Pre-Processor)
++ CDMyRulesEngine: A minimalistic rules engine to act on trigger (Pre-Processor)
++ CDMyPrometheus: An exporter plugin for prometheus scrapers (Connector)
++

 ## Getting Visual Studio Ready